The Final Countdown (film): Release

-Home video
+Home media

-The film was released on home video, on March 30, 2004.
+The film was released on DVD on March 30, 2004.
 It was later released by Blue Underground on a two-DVD set (with both full-screen and widescreen formats) and a special two-disc limited edition set with a hologram cover.
 Each DVD edition was accompanied by special featurettes, including a "behind-the-scenes" documentary and a commentary track by the producer and other studio principals.
+These THX certified releases also feature a Dolby Digital 5.1 EX audio track, as well as a DTS 6.1 ES audio track.
 On November 4, 2008, a high-definition two-disc Blu-ray set was released, but lacked some of the earlier background materials.
 A 4K Ultra High-Definition disc set was released in May 2021 as a limited edition with some additional special features, a copy of the film on Blu-ray disc and a copy of John Scott's original motion picture score on CD.

 Reception

 Critical reception

 The Final Countdown received mixed reviews from critics.
-On the review aggregator website Rotten Tomatoes, the film received an approval rating of 52% based on 21 reviews, with an average rating of 5.9/10.
+On the review aggregator website Rotten Tomatoes, the film received an approval rating of 52% based on 23 reviews, with an average rating of 5.9/10.